-This year, on April 20, the 19th Award Ceremony of the prestigious "Golden Pen" Award was held in the beautiful surroundings of the Barone Fortress in Šibenik.
+This year, on April 10, the 21st Award Ceremony of the prestigious "Golden Pen" Award will be held in Novigrad.

-Our partners, Šibenik Knin County Tourist Board and Šibenik Tourist Board have prepared a multi-day program of touring destinations, sights and attractions for this year’s best foreign journalists, editors, TV crews and anchors, bloggers and influencers.
+Our partners, Istria Tourist Board and Novigrad Tourist Board have prepared a multi-day program of touring destinations, sights and attractions for this year’s best foreign journalists, editors, TV crews and anchors, bloggers and influencers.

 Did you know?